How a Consent Decree Works and When It's Used

 A consent decree and a consent agreement are not the same.
 In both cases, there is an initial agreement between the parties, but the consent decree is presented to a judge, whose decision is final and enforceable by law.
 A consent agreement, on the other hand, may not be taken to court.

 Consent agreements are common in uncontested divorce cases, and a court can issue a binding divorce decree based on the agreement and the circumstances.
-Divorce laws differ from state to state.

 Consent Agreements vs Mediation or Arbitration